carlosgarciamar/carlosgm/src/markdown/en/posts/mutilanguage-site-gatsby-amplify.md

 Once you have deployed the new app, Gatsby will pick up any environment variable prefixed with `GATSBY_` and use our `GATSBY_LANGUAGE` variable to build the pages for the relevant language.

-Finally you should configure your domain and
+Finally you should configure your domains or subdomains on your different Amplify apps to match the links in our component to switch languages.
+Go to `App settings -> Domain management` and click on `Add domain`.
+Follow the instructions and create subdomains accordingly if needed.

 # SEO and further improvements